likethemammal/scalablejs/README.md

 ## Installation

-Just drop the script in whereever you'd like.
+Just drop the script in wherever you'd like.
 You can add config options into a file that's referenced by the `data-scale-config` attribute.

 ```html